openhabfoundation/openhabfoundation.github.io/privacy.md

 Further information about handling user data can be found at <https://firebase.google.com/support/privacy>.

 The app uses Firebase Cloud Messaging to send messages from your openHAB Server and the cloud service to your Android device.
-Firebase Cloud Messaging is a service provided by Google Inc. Further information this service can be found at <https://firebase.google.com/docs/cloud-messaging/>.
+Firebase Cloud Messaging is a service provided by Google Inc.
+Further information about this service can be found at <https://firebase.google.com/docs/cloud-messaging/>.

-If your openHAB sitemap contains a map view the Android app connects to [Google Maps](#google-maps).
+If your openHAB Sitemap contains a map view the Android app connects to [Google Maps](#google-maps).

 ### Apple iOS App

-The iOS app does not need any special rights on your iOS device.
+[The iOS app](https://apps.apple.com/de/app/openhab-v2/id6505005945) does not need any special rights on your iOS device, except microphone access if requested by Main UI (e.g. by the SIP client widget).

 In case of errors, Firebase Crashlytics is used to provide the developers with information about the problem.
 This information helps to solve problems and improve the app and our services.
 Firebase Crashlytics is a service provided by Google Inc. In case of malfunction or failure, the following information is transmitted to Firebase Crashlytics: